biopragmatics/bioregistry/docs/conduct.md

+---
+layout: page
-# Contributor Covenant Code of Conduct
+title: Contributor Covenant Code of Conduct
+permalink: /conduct/
+---
 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our